yewstack/docs/src/concepts/components/trapevents.md

 ---
-description: Component could mutate internal state or re-render based on events emitted by html or yew components
+description: Component could mutate internal state or re-render based on events emitted by html or Yew components
 ---

-# Trap events and mutate state
+# Listen to events and mutate state

 The framework provide the capability to update the internal state, for example, when an event is emitted by a child component.